manuelpagliuca/l-system/README.md

 By pressing the Play button, you will be enabled to run the *MainScene* and move freely from a first person point of view.
 You will be able to move your position as The in-game usable hotkeys are the following :
-- The W,A,S,D keys for step into the forward, left, right and backward direction.
+- The W, A, S, D keys for step into the forward, left, right and backward direction.
 - With CTRL you move upward (on the positive Z axis).
 - With the space bar you move downward (on the negative Z axis).
 - With SHIFT you can speed up the movement into the directions.